-Joining Inferno in 2017 as Associate Head Coach is former Inferno player, Stephanie Cleaves.
+Former Inferno player, Stephanie Cleaves, has been Associate Head Coach since 2017.
 A graduate of Lancaster Catholic High School, Stephanie has played premier level soccer or above since 1997 and began coaching during her final seasons as a collegiate player.

 Stephanie represented Honduras as a member of its Women’s National Team from 2010-13.
 She played three seasons for Lancaster Inferno and was named an All-Star for the South-Atlantic region (WPSL) in 2014.
 Stephanie was an Assistant Coach at Franklin & Marshall College (1 season), Elizabethtown College (4 seasons), and Elizabethtown Area H.S.
 (1 season).
-She holds her USSF National “C” License and is a head coach at Penn Legacy FC.
+She holds her USSF National “C” License and has been coaching youth travel soccer since 2014.

 Certified Strength & Conditioning Coach, Chris Weibel, holds his bachelor’s in Physical Fitness from Houghton College.
 Chris has been the Head Varsity Basketball Coach at Veritas Academy since 2011, where he has recorded the most wins in the school’s history.
 Chris has over 8 years of experience leading speed & agility training for athletes at the youth, high school, collegiate, post-collegiate, and national team level.